aCursedComrade/acursedcomrade.github.io/source/_drafts/remote-lab-access.md

 ![Facts](https://i.imgflip.com/f4d4h.jpg)

-My goal is simple, I need to be able to talk with the following 3 nodes in order to properly work with my homelab:
+My goal is simple, I need to be able to talk with the following 3 nodes in order to properly work with my home lab:

 - **Proxmox hypervisor**: To manage the virtual infrastructure.
 - **Virtual pfSense firewall**: In addition to firewall services, this is also used as a OpenVPN server to access VMs on `vmbr1` (Security) vSwitch.
 Has access to home LAN.
 - **A utility VM**: Running bare-bones Arch Linux, my plan is to use this VM to host certain services that I may find useful (discussed later in this post).
 Has access to home LAN.

-0xBEN's guide[^1] showcases the **dynamic DNS** method to set up remote access.
+0xBEN's guide showcases the **dynamic DNS** method to set up remote access.
 But this was not the case for me due to CGNAT limitations on my ISP connection.
 On my quest for an alternative, I received many suggestions for what I could use to bring my infrastructure together.
 Here are 4 services (in no particular order) that were suggested mostly:

 - [**ZeroTier**](https://www.zerotier.com/)
 - [**Tailscale**](https://tailscale.com/)